NeffIsBack/hacklu-2025/intro/INTRO.md

 <img src="assets/nmap-dc-scan.png" alt="DC nmap scan" height="400"/>

 A domain controller typically has a lot of ports open.
-However, especially the SMB port (445), LDAP port (389) and LDAPS port (636) are a good indicator that this is a domain controller.
+Especially the SMB port (445), LDAP port (389) and LDAPS port (636) are a good indicator that this is a domain controller.
 As also the port for Kerberos (88) and DNS (53) are open, this pretty much confirms our guess.

 **SMB** or **Server Message Block** is a network file sharing protocol that is not only used for file sharing, but also for RPC or command execution.
 This is a very important protocol in Active Directory and the primary protocol that attackers and therefore security professionals use to interact with the domain.
 Usually all Windows systems in the domain will have SMB enabled. **LDAP** or **Lightweight Directory Access Protocol** is in my opinion the second most important protocol for security assessments.
 It is a directory service hostet on domain controllers and provides information about most objects in the domain in tree based structure.
 This includes users, computers, groups and much more.
 We can use LDAP to enumerate these objects with very low privileges, as most of the information is available to all authenticated users in the domain.

-Let's use NetExec and the SMB protocol to get information the target.
+Let's use NetExec and the SMB protocol to get information about the target.
 The basic syntax of NetExec (nxc in short) is `netexec <protocol> <target> <command>`.
 NetExec supports a lot of protocols, but we will focus on SMB and LDAP in this lab.
 First, just connect to the domain controller via SMB to see which information is available to us:

 <img src="assets/smb-scan.png" alt="SMB scan" width="1150"/>

 This already provides valuable information.
 We can see the build version `26100` which corresponds to either Windows 11 or Windows Server 2025.
 At the time of writing, this is the latest version of Windows Server.
-We can also see the target host name `DC01` and the domain name `hack.lu`.
+We can also see the target hostname `DC01` and the domain name `hack.lu`.

 ❗ Before we continue, we should add the hostname and domain name to our `/etc/hosts` file, so if later any tool tries to connect to the domain controller via hostname, it will resolve to the correct IP address❗